How to setup Astra Traffic Collector in Linux

 sudo systemctl start astra-traffic-collector

-**Execute the following commands to stop, upgrade and then start the service **
+Execute the following commands to upgrade the Astra Traffic Collector

 systemctl stop astra-traffic-collector